 You’ve tried two antidepressants.
 Then three.
 Maybe four.
 Each time, the same pattern – initial hope, weeks of waiting, and disappointing results.
 Your doctor suggests another medication change, but you’re exhausted from the cycle.
 You wonder if anything will ever work.

-Here’s what makes ketamine therapy different, who benefits most from Spravato treatment, and what to expect if this approach might work for you.
+Here’s what makes ketamine therapy at WBMA different, who benefits most from Spravato treatment, and what the benefits, cost, and side effects actually look like once you start.

 What Makes Spravato Different From Traditional Antidepressants

-The exact mechanism by which esketamine produces antidepressant effects remains under investigation, but research suggests it promotes rapid synaptogenesis – the formation of new neural connections.
-Traditional antidepressants slowly adjust neurotransmitter levels; Spravato appears to help the brain create new pathways around the circuits affected by depression.
+The exact mechanism by which esketamine produces antidepressant effects remains under investigation, but research suggests it may promote rapid synaptogenesis – the formation of new neural connections.
+Traditional antidepressants slowly adjust neurotransmitter levels; Spravato appears to help the brain build new pathways around the circuits affected by depression.

 This difference in mechanism translates to differences in results.
-While SSRIs require weeks of daily pills before you notice improvement, Spravato can reduce depressive symptoms within 24 hours for some patients.
-In clinical trials supporting the January 2025 FDA approval of Spravato as monotherapy, patients experienced improvements as early as 24 hours that were sustained through 28 days of treatment.
+While SSRIs require weeks of daily pills before you notice improvement, Spravato has shown promise in reducing depressive symptoms within 24 hours for some patients.
+In the clinical trial supporting the January 2025 FDA approval of Spravato as monotherapy, patients experienced improvements as early as 24 hours that were sustained through 28 days of treatment.

 Who Benefits From Spravato Treatment